MetaDo or MetaDon’t? Metasearch for Independent Hotels

 - The cost benefits of looking at Metasearch as a marketing channel

-- Getting your hotel set up properly on Metasearch sites
+- How to get your hotel set up properly on Metasearch sites

 “We are championing direct business to hotels.
 For example, we give preferred placement to hotels regardless of what they pay us compared to OTAs.
 We do this because we know that guests generally do prefer to book direct.
 In fact, roughly 65% of users will book directly with the hotel is they see in meta listings that it’s the same price as OTAs.”